badnewsgoonies-dot/NextEraGame/docs/ai/README.md

 - ✅ Create detailed task prompts (for coder AND graphics)
 - ✅ Review completed work
 - ✅ Approve or request changes
-- ✅ Decide when to ship
+- ✅ Decide when to ship (optional—it's a for-fun project!)
 - ✅ Define visual direction and style
+- ✅ **Simple tasks:** Edit docs, run terminals, adjust text files (use best judgment)

 ### **Architect (🏛️) DOES NOT:**
-- ❌ Write implementation code
+- ❌ Write implementation code (feature implementations)
-- ❌ Integrate sprites themselves
+- ❌ Integrate sprites themselves (graphics AI does this)
-- ❌ Create CSS styling directly
+- ❌ Create CSS styling directly (graphics AI does this)
-- ❌ Execute terminal commands
+- ❌ Execute complex terminal workflows (delegate to coder)
-- ❌ Make file edits
+- ❌ **Full implementations** (defeats the purpose—delegate to specialists)

 ---